brunitto/hello-django/README.md

 This project's continuous deployment uses GitHub Actions and is configured in the `.github/workflows/cd.yaml` file.

-From `development` branch, create and push a new tag using semantic versioning:

-    git checkout development
-    git tag 1.0.0
-    git push origin 1.0.0

-Next, create a new release in GitHub, selecting the created tag and `development` branch to start the CD workflow.
+Create a new release in GitHub to trigger the CD workflow.

-**Note: the tag name will be used as container image tag.**